coachCindy/cindydk-6cf1b/content/pages/index.md

         media_position: left
         media_width: thirty-three
       - title: Even more...
-        subtitle: If you want more
+        subtitle: If you want in-depth coaching
         content: >-
           Managing an online business is a full-time job.
 I will make sure your products look great, sound great, and sell more on your choice of